chrisbobbe/jekyll-theme-prologue/README.md

 Make sure that `url` and `base_url` are set for your own website in `_config.yml`.
 For local testing, make them both blank.

-To set the banner image, overwrite `assets/images/banner.jpg`.
-If using the gem, you can add this path to your project directory instead of in the theme files, and Jekyll will automatically look there before defaulting to the theme files.
-Same for `assets/images/avatar.jpg`.
+Add a photo avatar to your project, then set `avatar: path/to/your/avatar.jpg` in _config.yml; for example, `avatar: assets/images/avatar.jpg`.
+48x48 pixels works best.

+Set a cover photo in any of the sections by adding `cover-photo: path/to/photo.jpg` and `cover-photo-alt: some alt text` to the section's frontmatter.
+(Don't forget the alt text for screen readers and SEO.)

 **The following instructions are unique to this single-page theme.
 Jekyll does not support multiple layout-formatted content sections per page, and the theme provides a workaround.**